Scotch Bonnet Storage Hacks

 Use your scotch bonnet by trying out these recipes:

 I especially suggest using these to make organic chili flakes.
-It can truly bring out the flavor in your favorite hot and spicy recipes!
+It can bring out the flavor in your favorite hot and spicy recipes!

 Storage Tips